Michele Bachmann: Social issues

-Same-sex marriage constitutional amendment
+LGBTQ+ rights

 Bachmann supports both federal and state constitutional amendments banning same-sex marriage and any legal equivalents.
 In August 2006, the Star Tribune reported that in March 2006, while on a Minneapolis radio show, Bachmann advocated a state constitutional amendment to ban same-sex marriage.
 A caller asked her to explain how he, a heterosexual, would be harmed if his gay neighbors were allowed to marry.
 Bachmann replied, "Public schools would have to teach that homosexuality and same-sex marriage are normal, natural and that maybe children should try them."
 The Star Tribune also reported that Bachmann had publicly called homosexuality "sexual dysfunction", "sexual identity disorders", and "personal enslavement" leading to "sexual anarchy".
+In her 2012 presidential election campaign, she advocated the reinstitution of Don't Ask, Don't Tell, which prohibited gay, lesbian and bisexual individuals from serving openly in the United States military.

 In a July 2014 radio interview, Bachmann claimed that gay rights activists want to abolish age of consent laws in the United States so that adults can "prey on little children sexually."

 In 2020, Bachmann claimed that "transgender Black Marxists" were "seeking the overthrow of the United States and the dissolution of the traditional family."